tensorflow/tensorflow/g3doc/Quantization.md

 ## Usage within MLIR {#usage-within-mlir}

-There are several components to the quantization system within MLIR:
+There are several components to the quantization system being developed within
+MLIR:

 *   *Quantization* dialect containing: